Black Robe (film): Plot

-As they recover LaForgue, a party of Mohawk Iroquois attack them, killing most of the Algonquin, amongst them Chomina's wife, and taking the rest captive.
-They are taken to an Iroquois fortress, where they are forced to run the gauntlet, watch Chomina's young son be killed, and are told they will be slowly tortured to death the next day.
-That night Annuka seduces their guard, allowing him to engage in coitus with her.
-When this distracts him she strikes him with a caribou hoof, rendering him unconscious and allowing them to escape.
-Chomina, dying of a wound from his capture, sees a small grove he has dreamed of many times before, and realizes it is the place he is destined to die.
-LaForgue tries, unsuccessfully, to persuade Chomina to embrace Christ before he dies.
+As they recover LaForgue, a party of Mohawk Iroquois attack them, killing most of the Algonquins, including Chomina's wife, and take the rest captive.
+The prisoners are taken to an Iroquois fortress, where they are forced to run the gauntlet and to watch Chomina's young son be killed.
+They are told they will be slowly tortured to death the next day.
+That night, Annuka seduces their guard and allows him to engage in coitus with her.
+When that distracts him, she strikes him with a caribou hoof, renders him unconscious, and allows them to escape.
+Chomina, dying of a wound from his capture, sees a small grove of which he has dreamed many times before, and realizes that it is the place in which he is destined to die.
+LaForgue tries unsuccessfully to persuade Chomina to embrace Christ before he dies.
 As Chomina freezes to death in the snow, he sees the She-Manitou appearing to him.

-As the weather grows colder, Annuka and Daniel take LaForgue to the outskirts of the Huron settlement, but leave him to enter it alone, because Chomina had dreamed that this must happen.
-LaForgue finds all but one of the French inhabitants dead, murdered by the Hurons who blamed them for a smallpox epidemic.
-The leader of the last survivors tells LaForgue that the Hurons are dying, and he should offer to save them by baptizing them.
+As the weather grows colder, Annuka and Daniel take LaForgue to the outskirts of the Huron settlement but leave him to enter it alone, as Chomina had dreamed must happen.
+LaForgue finds all but one of the French inhabitants dead since they were murdered by the Hurons, who blamed them for a smallpox epidemic.
+The leader of the last survivors tells LaForgue that the Hurons are dying and that LaForgue should offer to save them by baptizing them.
 LaForgue confronts the Hurons.

-When their leader asks LaForgue if he loves them, LaForgue thinks of the faces of all the Indians he has met on his journey, and answers "Yes".
-The leader then asks him to baptize them, and the Hurons receive his baptism.
+When their leader asks LaForgue if he loves them, LaForgue thinks of the faces of all of the Indians he has met on his journey and answers "Yes."
+The leader then asks him to baptize the Hurons, and LaForgue obeys.
 The film ends with a golden sunrise.
-An intertitle states that fifteen years later, the Hurons, having accepted Christianity, were routed and killed by their enemies the Iroquois; the Jesuit mission to the Hurons was abandoned and the Jesuits returned to Quebec.
+An intertitle states that 15 years later, the Hurons, having accepted Christianity, were routed and killed by their enemies the Iroquois; the Jesuit mission to the Hurons was abandoned; and the Jesuits returned to Quebec.